ShMcK/Framework-Performance-Tests-with-Meteor/tests/README.md

 5. Check the output in your console

-Alternatively, you can output the results to a file
+Alternatively, you can output the results to a file.
+See the results folder as an example.

     protractor benchpress.conf.js > results/blaze.txt